-Although there is a lot of information currently available on the internet, it still presents only a partial picture of London's pub past.
-The further back in time one looks, the more fragmented the evidence becomes (many of the best sources, like Post Office directories and census records, only stretch back to the early-19th century).
-I am keen to be as accurate as I can, but I concede there are likely to be errors in the names, locations and especially the dates I have for pubs, particularly as one goes back in time.
+Although there is a lot of information currently available on the internet (where I primarily do my research), it still presents only a partial picture of London's pub past.
+The further back in time one looks, the more fragmented the evidence becomes (many of the best sources, like Post Office directories and census records, only effectively stretch back to the early-19th century).
+I am keen to be as accurate as I can, but I concede there are likely to be errors in the names, locations, ownership and especially the dates I have for pubs, particularly as one goes back in time.

 I have tried to include notes on entries where I am uncertain about details, but if you spot any errors, or if you have any additions, please contact me (preferably by e-mail), and try to give a link to my entry so I know which pub to update.

 I want my site to be a reference resource, but it is by its nature fairly basic.
 Further historical pub research can be done on other sites, such as the following:

 - Pub Wiki (or Pubs History, formerly Dead Pubs)

 - Ancestry (census and directory records; some require subscription)

 - British History Online (including the Survey of London)